swardi/getting-started-with-terraform/README.md

 http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

-# Steps to Dedploy a Single Server
+# Steps to launch a Single EC2 Server
 The first step to deploy a server is to configure a provider.
 Since we have planned to use AWS, we will have to configure AWS.
 We already have created our brand new account for AWS so next step is to use it in our config file.